Teach Narrative Writing to ESL Students

 Additionally, offering sample essays or excerpts showcasing narrative structures, character development, and descriptive language provides tangible models for newcomers to understand essay composition and language use.
 As an ESL student myself, I remember needing this.

 Encourage students to refer to these samples as templates to help them organize their thoughts and structure their own narratives effectively.
 By doing this, multilingual learners gain confidence, expand their vocabulary, and grasp the essential elements of narrative writing which will inevitably improve their English writing.
+You can find scaffolded narrative writing activities here.

 In a Nutshell